VulcanJS/vulcan-npm/README.md

 It's a 2 step process:

-- you publish the packages locally using Yalc `yarn run local-publish`
+- you publish the packages locally using Yalc `yarn run publish:local`
 - you install them, using Yalc, in your app.

 We use Yalc and not `yarn link` because linking is not sufficient, it raises a lot of issues with locally installed packages.